chenzhihan2020/bert/README.md

 old_versions/run_squad_test_v3.0.py

+Dataset:
+TriviaQA: \
+Download the dataset: http://nlp.cs.washington.edu/triviaqa/

 Running command:
-1. TriviaQA: \
-Download the dataset: http://nlp.cs.washington.edu/triviaqa/

-2. Convert the triviaqa data to the squad format: \
+1. Convert the triviaqa data to the squad format: \
 python version: 3.7 \
 enter into convert_triviaqa_to_squad_format file \
 Run the following command.
 Replace the information during <need to be replaced>, and remove the <>: \